 See the photo above in January.
 The Moon will darken slightly as it passes through Earth’s lighter shadow.

 21 June.
 Annular Solar Eclipse.

-I didn’t know this was a sort of regular event until last year.
-I saw some really spectacular photos so I want to travel to a country where this will happen (likely in the Middle East).
+I didn’t know this was a regular event until last year.
+I saw some really spectacular photos, so I want to travel to a country where this will happen (likely in the Middle East).